 A traumatic event can be defined as a situation in which you feel that your life, body, or mind is threatened.
-If you can cope with the situation, even if it is a dangerous one, it isn’t classed as a traumatic event.
+If you can cope with the situation, it isn’t classed as traumatic, even if it is dangerous.

 What one person sees as trauma another may see as sheer bad luck.
-It varies from person to person and it can affect one person in a different way to how it affects the next individual.
+It varies from person to person and can affect one person differently from how it affects the next individual.
 Some people are more resilient and can bounce back from a traumatic event far quicker than others.
-But while every person responds to trauma differently, we must seek the help of a mental health specialist after a traumatic experience.
+But while every person responds to trauma differently, we must seek a mental health professional's help after a traumatic experience.

-Trauma therapy is a form of mental health therapy that is used by therapists to help the patient overcome any psychological trauma they may have faced in their life.
+Trauma therapy is a form of mental health therapy used by therapists to help the patient overcome any psychological trauma they may have faced in their lives.
 There is no one type of treatment for trauma, with some mental health specialists even employing several therapies in unison.

-Trauma is generally caused by an intensely negative even that leaves a deep impression upon the subject, affecting them in both a mental and emotional manner.
+Trauma is generally caused by an intensely negative even that leaves a deep impression upon the subject, affecting them mentally and emotionally.
 While the majority of traumatic events are caused by physical violence, it can also be caused by a psychological incident.
 Some of the most common traumatic events include:

 While in most cases trauma affects those who physically witness a trauma-inducing act.
 However, a person may still be traumatized if they witness such an act from a distance.
 Generally speaking, young children are most susceptible to trauma and should be evaluated by a mental health specialist after undergoing any traumatic event.

-While there are countless causes and symptoms related to trauma, there are a few basic symptoms of trauma that almost every person will exhibit.
+While there are countless causes and symptoms related to trauma, almost every person will exhibit a few basic symptoms of trauma.
 These symptoms include:

-Please bear in mind that the symptoms listed are common but are by no means exhaustive, with each person responding to trauma in their way.
+Please bear in mind that the symptoms listed are common but are by no means exhaustive, with each person responding to trauma in their own way.
 In some cases, trauma may lay hidden beneath the surface, with even their closest family members and friends not realizing that something is very wrong.
-It is for this exact reason why anyone who has undergone a traumatic event must speak to someone, ideally a medical or psychological expert.
+For this reason, anyone who has undergone a traumatic event must speak to someone, ideally a medical or psychological expert.
 Even if the individual shows no signs of trauma following the event, it may manifest further down the road, days, weeks, months, or even years later.Emotional Symptoms of Trauma: